 And it is not true that flexible working hours can earn you a part time income.
 If you do not put your heart and soul into building up your team, there is no way you can climb the ranks to reach a level that allows you to even start recouping your ‘losses’.

-Instead of selling out your life to a company that chooses not to reward you but pretends to, why not carve out a business for yourself?
+Instead of working so hard for a company that does not reward you fairly until you have built out a huge team that actively promotes its business, why not carve out a business for yourself?

 It is not as daunting as it sounds, because I’m not talking about a brick and mortar business that requires tens of thousands in initial capital.